limo39/kwenda/README.md

 ## 🚧 Current Limitations

 - Only integer arithmetic (no floating-point)
-- No arrays or complex data structures
-- Single-file programs only
 - Limited operator precedence (use parentheses for complex expressions)
 - No function overloading
 - No recursive function optimization
 - No labeled break/continue (only affects innermost loop)
+- Module functions must be called with module prefix (e.g., `math.add()`)
+- No circular import detection
+- Limited standard library (growing)

 ## 🔮 Future Enhancements